reicraftscode/web-chat-application/readme.md

 Internet
 ```

-## Running ChatBee Application
+## Running ActiveBee Application
 Below is the step-by-step guide on how to get the app running for development, testing, and production.
 Use the command below to install all dependencies in order for the software to work correctly, navigate **frontend**, **backend**, lastly the **main/root**.

 ```sh
 $ npm install
 ```

-Once installation is complete, you can now run the chatbee web project in a separated manner.
+Once installation is complete, you can now run the ActiveBee web project in a separated manner.
 This was designed to support running separately to be ready for separate deployments, especially if you have separate hosting for the frontend and backend.

 ```sh